S32-PAMS/PAMS-Docs/src/site/notes/Security.md

 ## Link safety

+> [!tldr]
+> These are the considerations put in place to ensure link safety.
+It is possible to implement PKI and TLS to further secure the system as well.b

 - Ultra-Wideband
 	- Time of Flight and Ranging, while allowing functional calculation of distance between tag and anchor, also verifies the physical proximity of devices, making it challenging for attackers to spoof a device's location
 - WiFi